 Since Sora’s cancer returned after a failed electrochemotherapy treatment in November of 2017, I have spent hours and hours researching cancer in dogs.
 I stay up late, my phone glowing under the sheets so as not to wake Dave, reading about the recommended foods and supplements for a dog cancer diet.

 There are so many ideas and theories out there regarding foods for dogs with cancer that it’s overwhelming taking it all in and to know what truly works and what is “best.”

 After all my research, I have a number of supplements I regularly give to Sora and I’ve also made changes to her diet.
-I don’t know whether they’re actually doing anything for the cancer, only time will tell.
+I don’t know whether they’re actually doing anything for the canine anti cancer diet, only time will tell.
 It’s likely that the cancer will return one day because of the type of cancer that she has.
 My goal is to keep it away for as long as I can and supply my dog’s body with as much nutrients as possible.
 What I do know is that these supplements aren’t only good for dogs with cancer, many act as preventative measures for avoiding cancer in the first place (but not necessarily preventing cancer from occurring in your dog), so I use them with Lalia and Riia.

 And now for my disclaimer jargon: I am not a veterinarian nor am I a veterinary nutritionist.
 I am a concerned dog mom who wants her dog to be as healthy as possible and will do what she can to keep the cancer at bay through a dog cancer diet.
 These aren’t cures for cancer and they may not work with your pet’s particular condition.
-Talk to your vet before administering any of these supplements and foods to make sure they are right for your dog’s treatment plan.
+Talk to your vet before administering any of these supplements and foods (even a raw diet) to make sure they are right for your dog’s treatment plan.

 Foods and Supplements I add to Sora’s Dog Cancer Diet

 I switched to mostly plant-based, home cooked diet.
 Yes, for my dogs.